 What should I bring and where do I go for the tour?

-The meeting point for tours is at the entrance of the University of Glasgow’s gift shop, less than 300 feet (1 minute walk) from the Main Gate on University Avenue.
+The meeting point for tours is at the entrance East Undercroft, less than 300 feet (1 minute walk) from the Main Gate on University Avenue.
 The tour is a walking tour and the majority of time will be spent outdoors, so we would always recommend preparing for Scotland’s rather unpredictable weather and perhaps bring a coat or umbrella with you.

 Can I pay by card?

-Of course.
-If you want to pay for your tour by credit or debit card during the week we would recommend coming along slightly earlier so you can pay by card at the SRC Welcome Point, where you will be given a receipt to hand to the guide at the tour assembly point just one minute’s walk away.
+*Due to COVID Restrictions, we are currently encouraging payment and pre-booking on Eventbrite.* If you wish to pay for your tour in advance by credit or debit card, we would recommend coming along slightly earlier Tues-Fri so you can pay by card at the SRC Welcome Point, where you will be given a receipt to hand to the guide at the tour assembly point, just one minute’s walk away.
 At weekends, tour guides will be able to take your payment by card directly.

 We accept Applepay, Mastercard, Visa, but sadly can’t accept American Express.
 We also can’t accept cheques as payment.